Visiting Dana-Farber? See our prescreening and mask requirements.

 Please note that some translations using Google Translate may not be accurately represented and downloaded documents cannot be translated.
 Dana-Farber assumes no liability for inaccuracies that may result from using this third-party tool, which is for website translation and not clinical interactions.
 You may request a live medical interpreter for a discussion about your care.

-CAR T-cell therapy is a promising treatment for some patients with aggressive non-Hodgkin lymphoma (NHL) that has not responded to other therapies (refractory).
-It is a highly-specialized therapy that involves genetically modifying a patient's own T cells
+CAR T-cell therapy is a promising treatment for some patients with non-Hodgkin lymphoma (NHL) that has relapsed or has not responded to other therapies (refractory).
+It is a highly-specialized therapy that involves genetically modifying a patient's own

 Patients are evaluated carefully to determine if this therapy is appropriate for them.
 Learn more about CAR T-cell therapy.

 Patients who meet the following eligibility criteria may be appropriate for CAR T-cell therapy:

 Caron Jacobson, MD, detailed the research that led to FDA approval of CAR T-cell therapy for mantle cell lymphoma in July 2020.

 Contact Information for CAR T-Cell Therapy

 For more information about CAR T-cell therapy, please call 877-801-CART (2278).